-The insurance products we offer are designed to provide estate, business and income-protection solutions for high net worth, emerging affluent markets and the middle market, and to leverage the asset management expertise and products managed by our Global Wealth and Asset Management business.
-Behavioural insurance features are standard on all our new insurance product offerings.
-The primary distribution channel is licensed financial advisors.
-We seek to establish lifelong customer relationships that benefit from our holistic protection product offerings in the future.
+The insurance products we offer are designed to provide estate, business and income-protection solutions for affluent markets and the middle market, and to leverage the asset management expertise and products managed by our Global Wealth and Asset Management business.
+The primary distribution channel of our products is licensed financial advisors.
+We aim to establish lifelong customer relationships that benefit from our holistic protection and wealth product offerings in the future.